-The Cancer Epidemiology Division runs a number of major research programs, including:
+The Cancer Epidemiology Division (CED) runs a number of major research programs, including:

 A longitudinal study of diet, health, lifestyle and genetics and the risk of cancer and other non-communicable diseases.

 Studies exploring gene-environment interactions and the risk of prostate cancer.